-- A. It is for the same use as the destroyed structure; - B. It does not exceed either the floor area, height, or bulk of the destroyed structure by more than 10 percent, and - C. It is sited in the same location on the affected property as the destroyed structure.
+- A. It conforms to applicable existing zoning requirements; - B.A.
+It is for the same use as the destroyed structure; - C.B.
+It does not exceed either the floor area, height, or bulk of the destroyed structure by more than 10 percent, and - D.C.
+It is sited in the same location on the affected property as the destroyed structure.